gretel/dotfiles/README.md

 ## `remove` _`<package>`_

 Remove a theme or package.
-Packages subscribed to `uninstall_<pkg>` events will be called before the package is removed to allow custom cleanup of resources, etc. See [Documentation](DOC.md#uninstall).
+Packages subscribed to `uninstall_<pkg>` events will be invoked before the package is removed to allow custom cleanup of resources, etc. See [Advanced](#uninstall).

 ## `new pkg/theme` _`<name>`_

 Create a new package or theme from a template.

-A new directory is created under `$WAHOO_CUSTOM/[themes|pkg]/`.
+A new directory will be created under `$WAHOO_CUSTOM/[pkg|themes]/`.

 ## `submit` _`<package>`_

-> Current directory must be under `git` source control and have a remote origin.
+> The current directory must be under `git` source control and have a remote origin.

 Create a new branch `add-<package name>` in your local fork of Wahoo and adds a new entry to the local registry under `$WAHOO_PATH/db` using the [`$PWD`](http://en.wikipedia.org/wiki/Working_directory) git remote origin.